chiefenne/PyAero/docs/ui_GUI.rst

 Zooming
 ^^^^^^^

 Zooming is activated by pressing and holding the left mouse button.
 While dragging the mouse a rubberband rectangle is drawn.
 This rectangle indicates the area which will be zoomed into when releasing the left mouse button.
 In order to avoid accidential zooming, a minimum size rectangle has to show up.
-A valid zoom rectangle is indicated by changing its background to a transparent blueish color.
+A valid zoom rectangle is indicated by changing its background to a transparent blueish color (the minimum allowed size can be set in ``Settings.py`` by changing the value of ``RUBBERBANDSIZE``).
+In order to zoom in deeper, the rubberband rectangle can be subsequently used.

-To escape infinite zoom (in and out) limits (MINZOOM, MAXZOOM) are set in the file ``Settings.py``.
+Zoom limits (``MINZOOM``, ``MAXZOOM``) are set in the file ``Settings.py``.

 .. figure::  images/zoom_view.gif
    :align:   center